amberframework/docs/guides/installation.md

 sudo make install
 ```

-If you run into an issue on compiling regarding `Unhandled exception in spawn: fork: Cannot allocate memory` it means you don't have enough memory.
+If you run into an issue on compilation regarding `Unhandled exception in spawn: fork: Cannot allocate memory` it means you don't have enough memory.
 This can easily be solved by adding a swapfile.

 ```bash
 sudo dd if=/dev/zero of=/swapfile bs=2k count=1024k